Dean's List FAQ

 At St. Thomas, undergraduate students who achieve a semester GPA of 3.50 or higher (and meet other necessary requirements) are placed on the Dean's List.
 Please see the "What are the qualifications for the Dean's List?"
 FAQ for more information.

-Undergraduate students who qualify for the Dean's List will receive an e-mail letter from the Associate Vice Provost for Undergraduate Studies commending them for their academic achievement.
+A: Undergraduate students who qualify for the Dean's List will receive an e-mail letter from the Associate Vice Provost for Student Achievement commending them for their academic achievement.
 The e-mail will be sent to the students' St. Thomas e-mail inboxes.

 The full Dean's List is also made public on the Academic Affairs website here.
 (Please note that it can take some time for the website to be updated.)